primait/elm-graphql-client/README.md

     -> same as case #1 or #2
 ```

-In the third case the user should not be aware of the fact the something is going on.
+In the third case the user should not be aware of the fact the something is going on,

-## How To
+and this is the case where graphql_client could be useful

+## Show me the code

 In the [examples/gql_client](https://github.com/primait/elm-graphql-client/tree/master/examples/graphql_client)
 you can find a full app (with docker and docker-compose) that shows how to correctly implement the component.